Ross Montgomery: PDC

-Montgomery's first appearance in the PDC, was when he qualified for the 2017 Grand Slam of Darts, as one of the top five non-qualified players from the BDO invitational rankings.
-He was drawn in Group A with defending, Michael van Gerwen, European Championship runner-up, Rob Cross and Tour Card qualifier, Joe Murnan.
+Montgomery's first appearance in the PDC was when he qualified for the 2017 Grand Slam of Darts, as one of the top five non-qualified players from the BDO invitational rankings.
+He was drawn in Group A with defending champion, Michael van Gerwen, European Championship runner-up, Rob Cross and Tour Card qualifier, Joe Murnan.
 He started off with a 5–1 loss to Van Gerwen, before bouncing back to win his next match against Joe Murnan, 5–3.
 This win gave Montgomery a chance to advance to the round of 16, if he could beat Rob Cross in their last match.
 Unfortunately, he lost with a score of 5–2.

 He announced on 6 January his intention to participate in the 2022 PDC Q School, where he successfully secured a PDC Tour Card.

+Montgomery would lose his Tour Card in November 2023, following the conclusion of the PDC Tour Card Holder Qualifiers for the 2024 PDC World Darts Championship.

 WSD

 Montgomery was given an invitation to compete at the 2025 World Seniors Darts Championship.
-He kicked off with a whitewash win over former BDO Women's World Champion, Trina Gulliver, before surviving a narrow match with John Part.
+He kicked off with a whitewash win over former BDO Women's World Champion, Trina Gulliver, before surviving a narrow second round match with John Part, winning 3–2.
 He later recorded 3–1 wins over Robert Thornton and Steve Beaton, before beating Graham Usher in the final 5–1, to claim the championship.
 He repeated this strong form at the 2025 World Seniors Champion of Champions, with wins over Trina Gulliver, Raymond van Barneveld, before defeating defending champion, Richie Howson 8–5.

-Ross was due to face either Neil Duff or Richie Burnett, after their first round clash in the 2025 World Seniors Matchplay.
+Montgomery was due to face either Neil Duff or Richie Burnett, after their first round clash in the 2025 World Seniors Matchplay in November.
 However, it was announced in August, that the tournament was cancelled, after the WSD collapsed.